 - How you can develop a launch plan or re-launch plan to make the most of good PR and set your business plan rolling.

-So what exactly do you need for a new camping and glamping business idea to work?
+So what exactly do you need for a new camping and glamping business idea to work in 2017?

 There’s no doubt that for any business you need passion and determination, but you also need to learn new skills and have a very firm grasp of what the camping community want and need, then make this the core of your work.
 Also, if you’re thinking of starting a glamping business then you must think differently and go that extra mile for the customer, to help: